Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 21-May-2022**
 <h3 align='center'>Asset module</h3>
 Today I am done with the course scheduling.
 Now I am exploring the asset module as it was assigned to me the other day.
-Asset: In ERPNext, We can maintain fixed asset records for Company assets like computers, furniture, cars, etc. and manage their depreciations, sale.
+Asset: In ErpGuru, We can maintain fixed asset records for Company assets like computers, furniture, cars, etc. and manage their depreciations, sale.
 It is any valuable item owned by a company.
 Asset category: Asset Category based on the type of assets.
 For example, all desktops and laptops can be part of an Asset Category named 'Electronic Equipments'.
 Types of assets: Assets can be an existing asset which has been bought earlier and it can be a newly purchased item.
 For new assets, we cannot create the asset record directly from the Asset form.
 We need to create a Purchase Receipt/Invoice for it.
 Before creating an asset we need to create an item with 'is fixed asset' and create a purchase receipt against that item.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->